Firearms instructor treated at mental health facility is person of interest in Maine shooting: cops

 “I am honestly in a state of shock.
 I am blessed that my team responded quickly and everyone is safe,” Small told The Associated Press.
 “But the same time, my heart is broken for this area and for what everyone is dealing with.
 I just feel numb.”

 The alert for Lewiston was made shortly after 8 p.m. as the sheriff’s office reported that law enforcement agencies were investigating “two active shooter events.”
-Officials issued an update around 10 p.m. on their search.
+Officials issued an update around 10 p.m. for what they described as a manhunt.

 “Avoid the area until authorities give the all-clear,” the statement said.
 “Seek alternative routes to circumvent the area and any disruptions.
 If already operating in the affected region, adhere to all instructions issued by local officials, including the shelter-in-place order.”